Tylermj27/Markdown/README.md

 #### This is for the second list
 1. This is just some bulleted information for the second list
 2. ~~Hopefully all of this turns out okay~~
+---

+here is the link to the other markdown file: